Changes to the Incentive Fund will be implemented in 2013.

 Points are tabulated on shows held through December 31.
 Show management has 10 days in which to submit the show results.
 It then takes several days to process the results and make any necessary corrections.
 The computation of Incentive Fund earnings is based on AQHA records as of January 31.
 Subsequent corrections to show records will not affect the money earned or paid.

-Are Youth and Novice programs included in the Incentive Fund?
+Are Youth and Level 1 (Novice) programs included in the Incentive Fund?

 No. Initially youth points were not included so that they would not jeopardize AQHYA members' University Interscholastic League eligibility.
 When the program was reviewed, all agreed that youth should show for fun and experience, not money.
 They felt there is already too much pressure on youth exhibitors to "win," and to make Incentive Fund money available would only increase that pressure.

-The Novice program is not included because it is a division limited by the experience of the rider.
+The Level 1 (Novice) program is not included because it is a division limited by the experience of the rider.

 Why do I have to list my stud fee on the nomination form?